kfrncs/cookie-cheat/README.md

 ### Example:

-1. Use conjure_calc(x) will return the number of cookies that you should keep for optimal "Conjure Baked Goods" use. x is your current Cookies Per Second (CPS), input *as a string* ending in:
+1. conjure_calc(x) will return the number of cookies that you should keep for optimal "Conjure Baked Goods" use (requires Wizard Tower). x is your current Cookies Per Second (CPS), input *as a string* ending in:

 'm', million